Conjugate Generalized Bayesian Inference for Discrete Doubly Intractable Problems

-where $c_t, b_t, a_t$ depend on $\varphi$.
+$^1$\textit{Department of Physics and Astronomy, University College London, London, United Kingdom} \\ $^2$\textit{Department of Statistical Science, University College London, London, United Kingdom} \\ $^3$\textit{Department of Mathematics, Imperial College London, London, United Kingdom} \\ $^4$\textit{The Alan Turing Institute, London, United Kingdom} \ } where $c_t, b_t, a_t$ depend on $\varphi$.
 However, for fixed $\varphi$, $\model (x_t \mid x_{1:t-1})$ is an exponential family model with $\bm{\eta}(\btheta) = (\theta_1, \theta_2, -\theta_3)^\top$, $\mathbf{T}(x_t; x_{1:t-1}, \varphi) = (b_tx_t, a_t x_t , \log(x_t!))^\top $, and $B(x_t; x_{1:t-1}, \varphi) = c_t x_t$.
-This enables partial conjugacy, which in turns allows the usage of algorithms such as Metropolis-within-Gibbs.
+This enables partial conjugacy, which in turn allows the usage of algorithms such as Metropolis-within-Gibbs.
 In contrast, even for the Poisson variant, standard Bayesian updating with a Gaussian prior does not produce a conjugate posterior.
-We apply LRM-Bayes on a dataset previously studied by \citet{chen2017bayesian} on the monthly number of sexual offences from the New South Wales Bureau of Crime Statistics and Research, covering January 1995 to December 2014.
-This dataset of size $n=366$ is important as it helps identify shifts in offence incidence, which is relevant for policy response.
+We apply LRM-Bayes to a dataset previously studied by \citet{chen2017bayesian} on the monthly number of sexual offenses from the New South Wales Bureau of Crime Statistics and Research, covering January 1995 to June 2025.
+This dataset of size $n=366$ is important as it helps identify shifts in offense incidence, which is relevant for policy response.
 We compare LRM-Bayes against Approximate MCMC.
-For LRM-Bayes, we use a Metropolis-within-Gibbs sampler, where $\btheta$ is updated in a conjugate Gibbs step, while $\varphi$ is updated using a random-walk Metropolis-Hasting (MH) step conditional on $\btheta$.
+For LRM-Bayes, we use a Metropolis-within-Gibbs sampler, where $\btheta$ is updated in a conjugate Gibbs step, while $\varphi$ is updated using a random-walk Metropolis-Hastings (MH) step conditional on $\btheta$.
 The approximate MCMC baseline for standard Bayes uses random walk MH with the full model for $(\btheta, \varphi)$.
-For both methods, we sample until chains have mixed well, which is assessed via the Gelman–Rubin statistic.
+For both methods, we sample until chains have mixed well, which is assessed via the Gelman–Rubin statistic \citep{gelman1992inference}.
 The vanilla MH algorithm for approximate MCMC takes approximately $100,000$ samples before mixing is achieved.
 The chains for LRM-Bayes mix well within $1000$ samples.
 For this model, Part \ref{assumption:expectation} of the Standing Assumption is violated because the data are conditionally, rather than marginally, i.i.d.
-This is standard in time-series settings, where inference is based on the conditional likelihood \citep{hamilton1994time}, so it does not affect our analysis.
+This is standard in time-series settings, where inference is based on the conditional likelihood \citep{hamilton1994time}, so it does not affect our empirical analysis.
 Furthermore, satisfying Part \ref{assumption:parametric-model} of the Standing Assumption amounts to the same as fulfilling the same conditions as those for the 1D CMP model previously outlined.